readyapi/cligenius/docs/tutorial/index.md

 ## Python types

-If you need a refresher about how to use Python type hints, check the first part of <a href="https://readyapi.khulnasoft.com/python-types/" class="external-link" target="_blank">ReadyAPI's Python types intro</a>.
+If you need a refresher about how to use Python type hints, check the first part of <a href="https://fastapi.khulnasoft.com/python-types/" class="external-link" target="_blank">FastAPI's Python types intro</a>.

 You can also check the <a href="https://mypy.readthedocs.io/en/latest/cheat_sheet_py3.html" class="external-link" target="_blank">mypy cheat sheet</a>.